 CONTACTING PROFESSOR DAVIS

 Media and interested students and educators can email Professor Davis at DavisNF@mailbox.sc.edu for more information on his classes, book, quotes for media, requesting him for public speaking appearances, consulting, and his upcoming manga to be published “The Hole” (volume 1 to be published by Scout Comics upcoming--more soon on it!).
-Professor Davis's classes- The Art and Business of Manga and Anime (MART 521C), Advanced Screenwriting (MART 521A), TV Writing (MART 521D) and each spring one section of MART 321 (Beginning Screenwriting/Global Storytelling), are all offered in the Media Arts (MART) area of the School of Visual Art and Design (SVAD) at the University of South Carolina's Columbia main campus.
+Professor Davis's classes- The Art and Business of Manga and Anime (MART 521C) and Advanced Screenwriting (MART 521A) take place each fall semester, In spring, he teaches TV Writing (MART 521D) and one section of MART 321 (Beginning Screenwriting/ Global Storytelling).
+All are offered in the Media Arts (MART) area of the School of Visual Art and Design (SVAD) at the University of South Carolina's Columbia main campus, plus sometimes he teaches Honors College TV writing.
+There are also plans to take students to Japan to the manga and anime industry for a Maymester course in 2022 if he is available to do that.
 Are you interested in becoming a Media Arts major, minor or taking our classes?
 If so, please see: http://www.sc.edu/study/majors_and_degrees/media_arts.php.
 For a full list of other classes in SVAD, including recommended classes like figure drawing, color theory, which are ideal, but not required before taking Professor Davis's